mParticle/docs/src/pages/integrations/zendesk/event/index.md

 title: Event
 ---

-The [Zendesk](https://www.zendesk.com/) event integration supplements customer support by providing them additional context about their users; allowing them to provide a more personalized experience.
+[Zendesk](https://www.zendesk.com) is a customer service platform.
+It’s designed for companies that want to create customer relationships that are more meaningful, personal, and productive.
+The Zendesk event integration supplements customer support by providing them additional context about their users; allowing them to provide a more personalized experience.

-## Supported Features

-This integration with Zendesk uses the Sunshine Events API [to track events against a Sunshine profile](https://developer.zendesk.com/rest_api/docs/sunshine/events_api#track-event-against-a-sunshine-profile).

 ## Prerequisites

-The Zendesk integration uses the Sunshine Events API to track events against a Sunshine profile.
-You need to ensure your Sunshine plan is properly configured to use the integration.
-You can check this by accessing the subscription page of your account at h<span>ttps://</span>**your-zendesk-subdomain**.zendesk.com/admin/billing/subscription
+The Zendesk integration uses the [Sunshine Events API](https://developer.zendesk.com/rest_api/docs/sunshine/events_api#track-event-against-a-sunshine-profile) to track events against a Sunshine profile.
+You need to ensure your Sunshine plan is properly configured to use the integration by selecting Admin > Settings > Subscription at h<span>ttps://</span>**your-zendesk-subdomain**.zendesk.com/admin/billing/subscription.

+The following items are required:

 1. A [Zendesk](https://www.zendesk.com) Account.
 2. A Zendesk Sunshine Professional Plan or higher.
-    * Zendesk Sunshine Professional is the minimum required, but we recommend Enterprise or higher to avoid hitting the Sunshine API limit.
+    * Zendesk Sunshine Professional is the minimum required, but we recommend Enterprise or higher to avoid hitting Sunshine API limits.
     * For more information check [Plan Availability](https://developer.zendesk.com/rest_api/docs/sunshine/introduction#plan-availability).
 3. Account Verification.
     * See [verifying an end user's email address](https://support.zendesk.com/hc/en-us/articles/203663786-Verifying-a-user-s-email-address) for more details.